Previous Post: Day 6 – The Kelluani Valley To the Upper Chachakumani Valley

 When I plotted out the approximate route from the base camp on the banks of the river, the altitude-gain profile looked like this –

-If you have more info on the Facile ( easy) route that would add some detail to my description or correct any wrong assumptions I’ve made, please send me a comment!
+Please send me a comment if you have more info on the Facile ( easy) route that would add some detail to my description or correct any wrong assumptions I’ve made!

 Next Post: Day 8 – Chachakumani Valley To Rio Jayllahuaya Valley